mbazan23/quidditch/README.md

 ```

-Finally we print the threat id
+Finally we print the threat id (It should always be the same)
 ```ruby
 >>  puts threat_id
 7277